 This option is available via a transfer to a contract based arrangement on Aviva, My Savings, or via a transfer to another registered pension arrangement offering this facility.
-Equitable Life does not offer an income drawdown product.

 Your money stays invested in funds within a product that allows you to take income of different amounts, and at different times to suit you (e.g. monthly, quarterly, yearly or irregularly).
 At retirement, you can take 25% of the money that you transfer into the Flexi Access Drawdown Fund as a tax-free lump sum, and from then on, withdrawals are taxed as income.